Feature: #107036 - Configurable dashboard widgets

 Copied!

-Editors can configure these widgets through the dashboard interface:
+Editors can configure these widgets directly in the dashboard interface:

-The widget will automatically refresh with the new configuration.
+The widget automatically refreshes with the updated configuration.